aljosja-online/analytics-tools/README.md

 # analytics-tools
- A CLI tools aimed and providing utility from the CLI.
-Also it makes you look cool typing in commands in the terminal
+ A collection of analytics CLI tools aimed at providing utilities from the CLI.
+Also it makes you look cool typing in commands in the terminal.